Hotel Payments Series

 06: Are You Handling Card-Not-Present Payments Correctly?

-Meanwhile, your property sales manager is coordinating a wedding for which a signed contract and deposit is required upfront.
-She emails a contract PDF to the bride-to-be for signature and waits for her to print, sign, scan, and email back the signed document.
-Your sales manager then calls her for her credit card information, writes down the information, and takes the handwritten note to the front desk to manually key-enter the card into the pin pad.
+Your property sales manager is coordinating a wedding for which a signed contract and deposit is required upfront.
+She emails a contract PDF to the bride and waits for her to print, sign, scan, and email back the signed document.
+She then calls the bridge for her credit card information, writes down the information, and takes the handwritten note to the front desk to manually key-enter the card into the pin pad.

 Sound familiar?
 It’s a story I hear time and time again.